Skip To Main Content

 Sukkot – Jewish community

-Students and families may not be able to participate in events on this day or evening events the night before.
+Students and families will be unable to participate in evening events during this time.

 Celebrations vary among the different communities.